Round One: The Rusty Bicycle

 Within a few months the neighbourhood seemed to have embraced the Rusty, and before we knew it the place was filling up night after night.
 We figured we’d better start serving some food to soak up the booze, so we dug out an old electric 4-hob range cooker that looked like it’d fallen arse end out of the 1940s and fired her up; she worked first time.
 Word spread, and we quickly realised that we’d need something more heavyweight to cope with demand… so we invested in a proper commercial kitchen.

-By the end of the second year, the Rusty Bicycle was firmly established at the heart of the local community, and it continues to be a neighbourhood pub through and through: a place to meet, eat, drink and be social.
+The rest is history: by the end of the second year, the Rusty Bicycle was firmly established at the heart of the neighbourhood, where it’s remained ever since.

-This time we thought we’d try something a bit different, and the Rickety started life as a gastropub, with a fancy menu and a focus on the food.
-It was fun for a while: we got a Michelin Bib Gourmand a couple years in a row, made it into the Good Food Guide too, and cooked some really nice food.
-But after a while we began to realise that we didn’t actually like the whole hoity-toity gastropub thing very much.
-It just wasn’t us.
+This time we thought we’d try something a bit different, and the Rickety started life as a gastropub.
+It was fun for a while: we got a Michelin Bib Gourmand a couple years in a row, made it into the Good Food Guide, and cooked some really nice grub.
+But as time went on we began to realise that we didn’t actually like the whole hoity-toity gastropub thing very much – it just wasn’t our vibe.

 We decided to be true to ourselves and replicate the Rusty’s success.
 We underwent a redesign and started serving up a more straightforward menu of delicious pizzas, burgers and bowls.
 Today the Rickety is a neighbourhood pub where you can walk in anytime with friends or family and grab an honest plate of food and a drink or two… just how we like things.

 Round Three: The Bottle of Sauce